 You can order your personalized and specialized plate online if your vehicle has been registered.
 You will need your current plate number and registration card.

-Ordering Personalized and Specialized License Plates by Mail
+Ordering by Mail

 To order by mail, simply download and complete the Application for a Personalized Plate.
 Each specialized plate has its own requirements and its own application.
-If ordering one, choose the one you want and complete the appropriate application.
+If ordering one, choose the plate you want and complete the appropriate application.
 The information page about each plate will include special requirements and application processes.

 Next, mail your application(s) and fee to: